Our 5Ps Process

 Assign responsible parties to specific tasks and track progress on and timelines for deliverables.

 You already have clients you love.
-Obviously, you want more of them.
-Our work in this step will focus on this:
+You want more of them.
+Our work in this step will focus on identifying who your ideal buyer is, how they make decisions, and how to capture them so they ultimately buy from you.

-Our goal: to measure your sales and marketing efforts using key performance indicators (KPIs) to gather insights that will keep getting you results
+You can’t manage what you can’t measure.
+Our goal is to create a scalable sales and marketing machine.
+We then measure it with key performance indicators (KPIs) to gather insights that will keep getting you results.

 “When I engaged with Dave, one of the first things he noticed was that our branding was not communicating a clear message.
 We had no style guide, no unified way to use our name, our colors, our logo, and things like that.
 We started working with him to create, what is DataCorps?
 What does it mean?
 What is our story?
 What do our colors tell?
 What does the logo tell?
 What does the name tell?
 So, we dug into that stuff using the StoryBrand process.
 Nobody had taken the time to do that before.
 My favorite thing about working with Scott Growth Strategies was the StoryBrand process.
 I had such a good time working with Dave to refine those thoughts.
 He literally had to force me to extract why I choose this, why I chose that, what is the deeper message behind it?
 I’ll be honest, it was painful because I’m not great at explaining myself and my own methods.
 But it was so valuable to see that on paper because I could start clearly seeing what we really are.”